GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/saml.md

 # SAML IDP
 ## Overview
-If you need a SAML IDP to support outbound SAML single sign-on (SSO), you can install Shibboleth during your [Gluu Server deployment](../installation-guide/install.md).
+The Gluu Server bundles the free open source [Shibboleth SAML IDP](https://www.shibboleth.net/products/identity-provider/) to support outbound SAML single sign-on (SSO).
+To include Shibboleth in any Gluu Server deployment, opt in when prompted during Gluu Server installation.

-In an outbound SAML SSO transaction a website or application (SP) redirects a user to a designated identity provider (IDP) for authentication and authorization.
-The IDP will authenticate the user.
-Upon successful authentication, the user is sent back to the SP logged in.
+In an outbound SAML SSO transaction a website or application (known as a Service Provider, or "SP") redirects a user to a designated identity provider (IDP) for authentication and authorization.
+The IDP will authenticate the user and upon successful authentication, the user is sent back to the SP with an active session.

-In order for this transaction to happen successfully there must be pre-established trust between your IDP (Gluu Server) and SP (target application).
-The following section of the docs cover how to create trust with SPs in your Gluu SAML IDP.
+Trust must be pre-established between the IDP (Gluu Server) and SP (target application) in order for the transaction to work.
+The following section of the docs cover how to configure the Gluu SAML IDP for SSO.

 !!!
 Note
     If you need to support inbound SAML to integrate with external partner or customer IDPs, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).